0r1k/altron/README.md

 Okay, I think a lot of people watched "Iron Man" and everyone knows that Tony Stark had HIS OWN voice assistant "Jarvis", right?:smirk:<br>

 <h4 align='center'>YES!
 Altron is Jarvis in real life.
-Of course, it is not absolutely th same thing but at least very close to that:sweat_smile:</h4>
+Of course, it is not absolutely the same thing but at least very close to that:sweat_smile:</h4>

 <b>In the end</b> it will be available on<br>
 <ul><b>